 - Now, store admins can restrict access to the website before cookie consent is given by a customer.

 - Settings for sending admin notifications on the delete requests submitted by customers were added.

 - The “Customers with consent” grid was extended with new columns.

 - Possibility to edit the list of EU countries in the admin panel was implemented.

 - Possibility to switch on/off anonymization, deletion, and download actions of personal data for customers was added.

 - New feature: personal data of an order made by a guest can be anonymized now.

 - New option: possibility to disallow optional cookies.

 The Amasty’s new module for GDPR compliance brings merchants a comprehensive toolset to follow the latest EU legislation requirements.
-With the module’s features, you are enabled to collect, process and store customers’ personal data most properly and effectively.
-The price of the Magento 2 extension is $199 with free lifetime updates and 90 days of free support included.'
+With the module’s features, you will be able to collect, process, and store customers’ personal data most properly and effectively.
+The price of the Magento 2 extension is $219, with free lifetime updates and 90 days of free support included.'